KyryloKuzyk/AR-Foundation-Remote-support/.github/ISSUE_TEMPLATE/bug_report.md

 4. Your AR device and its OS version.

 **Errors and stack traces**
 Add error stack traces from the Unity Editor and from the AR Companion if any.
-If the Editor is crashing, your can find Unity Editor logs [here](https://docs.unity3d.com/Manual/LogFiles.html).
+If the Editor is crashing, you can find Unity Editor logs [here](https://docs.unity3d.com/Manual/LogFiles.html).